jgeumlek/MoltenGamepad/documentation/slots.md

 These assignments can be overruled with the `move ... to ...` command.
 This command ignores the types of the input sources, permitting two gamepads to be placed on the same `virtpad`.

-Use `move ... to nothing` in order to remove an input source from all slots.
+Use `move ... to nothing` to remove an input source from all slots.
 The device will request an allocation upon the next notable input received.

 Use `move ... to auto` to force the automatic allocation to occur, event if no inputs are being registered.